Last Updated on 23/06/2026

 - Sources: Tibetan Plateau, Senge Zangbu, Gar River

-- Cities: Karachi, Jamshoro, Gilgit, Attock, Thatta, Peshawar, Kot Mithan, Rawalpindi
+- Cities: Karachi, Jamshoro, Gilgit, Attock, Thatta, Peshawar, Rawalpindi

 2. Brahmaputra River (2,900 km)

-Finding its origin point at the Mansarovar lake region in Mount Kailash, Brahmaputra River also forms a transboundary of Tibet, India and Bangladesh.
+The Brahmaputra River originates from the Angsi Glacier (also known as Chemayungdung glacier) in the Tibetan Plateau — approximately 97 km southeast of Lake Mansarovar.
+The river forms a transboundary river of Tibet, India and Bangladesh.
 It has earned the spot for being the 15th longest river in the world with the 9th largest discharge area.
 After originating from the northern side of the Tibetan Himalayas, the river flows through the Southern Tibetan region and goes on to break through the Indian Himalayas and into Arunachal Pradesh.
 The entire length of the river system of Brahmaputra is about 2,900 km long where its upper course is lesser known and the lower reaches of the river is extremely holy for the Hindus.

 - Length: 2,900 km